 - use two containers to clean your brush.
 The first one to clean the brush and another to use for a final clean

 - use newspaper to clean out the remainder from your cleaning buckets as it can be disposed of in your normal rubbish once dry.

 Always take the following precautions when using chemicals:

 - always wear protective equipment including gloves, eye protection and follow the product manufacturers’ instructions

 - keep away from children and animals

-- do not allow pain (chemical) run off to enter the stormwater or waterways as this damages the environment.
+- do not allow paint (chemical) run off to enter the stormwater or waterways as this damages the environment.

-For more information you can read about Council's graffiti prevention strategies and community liaison services.
+For more information, read about Council's graffiti prevention strategies and community liaison services.